voltgrid/voltgrid-django-example/README.md

 # Sample Django Project

-This is a sample Django project configured to deploy on [Volt Grid](http://www.voltgrid.com).
+This is a sample Django project ready to deploy on [Volt Grid](http://www.voltgrid.com).

 Use this as the base for your Django project.